huazzers/desma126/docs/syllabus.md

 * [**UCLA Mapping Indigenous LA**](https://mila.ss.ucla.edu/) -- an online archive of a storymapping research project about indigenous Los Angeles peoples, histories, and geographies from past and present.
 * [**California History (Winter 2023), Respecting the Ancestors: On Repatriating American Indian Remains**](https://online.ucpress.edu/ch/article/100/4/3/197683/Respecting-the-AncestorsOn-Repatriating-American) -- 2023 essay report on the history of repatriating indigenous peoples remains (mostly a lack thereof), including UC-specific case studies.
 * [**Decolonization is not a metaphor**](https://www.semanticscholar.org/paper/Decolonization-is-not-a-metaphor-Tuck-Yang/9e908da74710ecdcac794a847564939390008374) -- article on what is unsettling about decolonisation as a caution against the loose use of the term in advocacy and scholarship.

+### Know your Rights - ICE on Campus

+This classroom is a place that honors the experiences of all students regardless of nationality, immigration status, or other factors.
+I understand that this quarter is likely to be a particularly challenging time for students navigating issues related to immigrant and international student rights.
+I pledge instructional flexibility including flexible deadlines, online documentation of course materials, and options for remote participation.
+You do not need to disclose your immigration or visa status to me to access these flexibilities.
+If you would like to request these accommodations, just let me know.

+Students who have concerns about their legal rights as immigrants or international students may seek resources via the Undocumented Students Program, IDEAS, and the Dream Resource Center.
+You may also approach me for advice or help connecting to these resources.
+In particular, the Undocumented Student Program Legal Services provides legal advice and representation for undocumented UC students or UC students with undocumented family members.
+You can reach Gina Pech, the Supervising Attorney for the Legal Services Team at [gpech@saonet.ucla.edu](mailto:gpech@saonet.ucla.edu).
+If you are detained, or need urgent immigration related legal counsel, you may call Ms. Pech at 424-832-0977.

 ### Commitment to Diversity & Safer Spaces
 We understand the classroom as a space for practicing freedom; where one may challenge psychic, social, and cultural borders and create meaningful artistic expressions.
 To do so we must acknowledge and embrace the different identities and backgrounds we inhabit.
 This means that we will use preferred pronouns, respect self-identifications, and be mindful of special needs.
 Disagreement is encouraged and supported, however our differences affect our conceptualization and experience of reality, and it is extremely important to remember that certain gender, race, sex, and class identities are more privileged while others are undermined and marginalized.
 Consequently, this makes some people feel more protected or vulnerable during debates and discussions.
 A collaborative effort between the students, TA, and instructor is needed to create a supportive learning environment.
 While everyone should feel free to experiment creatively and conceptually, if a class member points out that something you have said or shared with the group is offensive, avoid being defensive; instead approach the discussion as a valuable opportunity for us to grow and learn from one another.
 Alternatively, if you feel that something said in discussion or included in a piece of work is harmful, you are encouraged to speak with the instructor or TA.